Scattering and gluon emission in a color field: a light-front Hamiltonian approach: Results

 To see the effect of the phase factor more clearly, we take the ratio of the probability distribution with the phase factor over that without the phase factor.
 Since both the $V_{qg}$ interaction and the phase factors are azimuthally symmetric in the transferred $\vec p_\perp$ plane, we analyze the evolution of the $\vec p_\perp$ distribution at $p_\perp =|\vec p_\perp|$, $\arg \vec p_\perp = 0,\pi$.
 We set the initial state as a single quark state with $\vec p_{\perp,Q}=\vec 0_\perp$, and run the simulations with and without the phase factors at various $P^+$.
 The results are shown in Fig.~\ref{fig:prob_pperp_phase}.

-In the plots of the ratio of the probability with the phase factor over that without the phase factor, as in Figs.~\ref{fig:prob_pperp_phase_b},~\ref{fig:prob_pperp_phase_d},~\ref{fig:prob_pperp_phase_e}, there is a peak around zero momentum transfer, and it gets narrower over time.
-(One exception is $x^+=25~\GeV$ curve at $P^+=4.25~\GeV$ in Fig.~\ref{fig:prob_pperp_phase_e}: there is a dip instead of a peak in the center.
+In the left panels, Figs.~\ref{fig:prob_pperp_phase_a},~\ref{fig:prob_pperp_phase_c}, and~\ref{fig:prob_pperp_phase_re}, the probability distributions of the quark in the $\ket{qg}$ sector are shown as a function of $p_\perp =|\vec p_\perp|$ ($\arg \vec p_\perp = 0,\pi$) at a sequence of $x^+$s, with $P^+=85~\GeV, 8.5~\GeV, 4.25~\GeV$, respectively.
+The distributions with the phase factor, as in the solid lines, show oscillational patterns, compared to those without the phase factor, as in the dashed lines.
+In the plots of the ratio of the probability with the phase factor over that without the phase factor, as in Figs.~\ref{fig:prob_pperp_phase_b},~\ref{fig:prob_pperp_phase_d}, and~\ref{fig:prob_pperp_phase_e}, there is a peak around zero momentum transfer, and it gets narrower over time.
+(One exception is the $x^+=25~\GeV$ curve at $P^+=4.25~\GeV$ in Fig.~\ref{fig:prob_pperp_phase_e}: there is a dip instead of a peak in the center.
 But this is caused by artificial reflections from the periodic boundary, so we should neglect it for the purpose of this discussion.)
 By comparing the three different $P^+$ cases, one can see that the peak narrows faster at a smaller $P^+$.
 Moreover, the peak develops at a rate inversely proportional to $P^+$, which can be seen by comparing the $x^+=12.5~\GeV$ ($x^+=25~\GeV$) curve in Fig.~\ref{fig:prob_pperp_phase_d} to the $x^+=6.25~\GeV$ ($x^+=12.5~\GeV$) curve in Fig.~\ref{fig:prob_pperp_phase_e}.
 This is because a smaller $P^+$ leads to a larger kinetic energy $P^-_{KE}\propto 1/P^+$, making the decoherence faster.
 This behavior is a demonstration of the familiar effect leading to Fermi's golden rule.
 At late times $x^+\to \infty$, the only allowed transitions are the ones that conserve the light-front energy $P^-$.
-This energy conservation is enforced by the phase factor, canceling the energy non-conserving transitions, even when they are favored by large transition matrix elements.
+This energy conservation is enforced by the phase factor, canceling the energy nonconserving transitions, even when they are favored by large transition matrix elements.